-The number of traffic fatalities in Tennessee for 2020 increased marking the 5th consecutive year of 1,000 fatalities or more.
-According to preliminary data, one thousand two hundred seventeen (1,217) fatalities occurred during Calendar Year 2020.
-This marked a 7.4 percent increase in fatalities over 2019.
-This increase occurred despite traffic reductions due to school closures, workforce closures and shifts, and state and local policies.
-The governor issued a Safer at Home executive order to combat the COVID-19 pandemic that was in effect from March 31, 2020 to April 30, 2020, though many businesses chose to close or have employees work from home prior to and after the order expired.
-Current YTD fatalities as of June 1, 2021, show 114 more fatalities over the same date in 2020.
+The number of traffic fatalities in Tennessee for 2019 remained high, marking the 4th consecutive year of 1,000 fatalities or more.
+Current year-to-date fatalities as of May 20, 2020, show no change over the same date in 2019.
+This stable performance occurred despite drastic reductions in traffic volumes caused by school closures, workforce closures and shifts, and a Safer at Home order issued by the governor to combat the COVID-19 pandemic.
+This order was in effect from March 31, 2020, to April 30, 2020.
+However, many businesses chose to close or have employees work from home before that date.
+Many businesses have elected to extend those conditions beyond the expiration of the order.